avanwinkle/synthea/README.md

 _Please note that when streaming projects from the cloud, loops may not be gapless._

-An in-progress feature is an internal project creator/editor, but in the meantime projects must be created manually.
+An in-progress feature is an internal project creator/editor, and it works pretty well but has a ways to go.
 You can create a project by making a new folder in the projects folder, whach can be accessed by the menu **Projects > Go to Projects Folder** (by default, %APPLICATION DATA%/Synthea/Projects).
 The projects folder can be changed via the menu **Projects > Change Projects Folder...**.

 A project is defined by a JSON-formatted `layout.json` file, an optional banner image file, and an `/audio` subfolder containing the cue files (accepting OGG, MP3, WAV, and other major formats).